Last Updated on January 16, 2023 by Bob Filipczak

-When you are working to get a VA home loan pre approval, it’s important to understand that you need to advance on two fronts.
+When you are working to get a VA home loan pre approval, it’s good to know that you need to advance on two fronts.
 The VA loan system is a team effort between the U.S. Department of Veterans Affairs and a VA-approved private lender.
 On one side you have the VA loan system, who insures and guarantees your loan.
-The VA does not, and we repeat not, issue the loan.
+The VA does not issue the loan.
 They stand behind you and show the private lender that you are a good risk for a mortgage.
 It’s a bit like having a cosigner on your loan, but stronger.

 The private lender, bank or mortgage broker does a lot of the heavy lifting in this process.
 They actually give you the loan, pre approve you for the loan, and service your loan for the next 30 years (or 15, depending on your mortgage).
 In some cases, your VA-approved lender will be working with the VA to get all the approvals and documents lined up.